20.7 - 2014 “Product of the Year”

 Since you probably are not rich, purchasing 20.7s is a major decision.
 There is one place we can guarantee that you can hear the full potential of the speakers.
 Instead of traveling to a regional audio show or a dealer in another city that has 20.7s on display, visit us in Minnesota.
 We will play the same system that so impressed Jacob Heilbrunn.
 You can audition the 20.7s, have a tour of Magnepan and be home on the same day.

 Please make arrangements with your nearest Maggie dealer.
 We do not have a room set up as a showroom.
 Our lab can double as a showroom if arrangements are made.
 Of course, your dealer would love to sell you a pair of 20.7s.
 For customers that are seriously considering 20.7s, helping you to visit Magnepan may be the best solution for everyone.
 For you, a trip to Magnepan is a question of time, money and hassle-factor.
 Your dealer and Magnepan have some solutions.

 The 20.7 was subjected to "blind testing" by a panel of audiophiles and casual listeners.
 In addition to better sound, there is one more important improvement that you can test for yourself.
-If you have the opportunity to hear the 20.7s at your local dealer, try this experiment — Ask the dealer to place the speakers with the tweeters on the outside, note how the imaging remains remarkably stable when seated off-axis.
+If you have the opportunity to hear the 20.7s at your local dealer, try this experiment — Ask the dealer to place the speakers with the tweeters on the outside.
+Note how the imaging remains remarkably stable when seated far off-axis.
 With some speakers it is necessary to sit in the "sweet spot" for good imaging.
 If you are too far out of the sweet spot, you will hear predominately one speaker.
 With the tweeters on the outside, the 20.7 has the widest sweet spot of any of any previous Maggies.
 If you prefer to sit only in the "sweet spot", try the tweeters on the inside (Be sure the speakers are toed-in).